ss-invention/IT-Networking-Projects/Project-1/README.md

 ## Network Configuration

-Before configuring anything,  we need to enable the Cisco Switch or Router and open the Configure Mode.
+Before configuring anything,  we must enable the Cisco Switch or Router and open the Configure Mode.

 We can enable the Cisco Switch or Router by applying these steps :